 - jfm-ujis.lua A standard JFM in LuaTeX-ja.
 This JFM is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upTeX.
 When you use the luatexja-otf package, you should use this JFM. - jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTEX.
-A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTeX.
-There are notable difference between this JFM and other 2 JFMs, as shown in Table 6.
+A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - $jfm-min.lua\ A\ counterpart\ for\ min10.tfm,\ which\ is\ one\ of\ the\ default\ Japanese\ font\ metric\ shipped\ with\ pTeX.$

+The difference among these three JFMs is shown in Table 6.